Joshua Walker - Custom Home Builder, Real Estate Developer, Designer and Investor - 1972 -

 - Co-Inventor of the Walker Colt Revolver.
 The Walker Colt was created in the mid-1840s in a collaboration between Texas Ranger Lt.
 Col. Samuel Hamilton Walker (1817–1847) and American firearms inventor Samuel Colt (1814–1862), building upon the earlier Colt Paterson design.
 Walker wanted a handgun that was extremely powerful at close range.

-- Seminole War Florida and worked as a scout in Florida until 1841.
+- Creek and Seminole Wars Florida and worked as a scout in Florida until 1841.

 - Walker enlisted in the Washington City Volunteers for the Creek Indian Campaign in Alabama in 1836.